Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Experiments

 \subsection{Experimental Setup}

-We use the Stable Diffusion v2 with the xFormer~\citep{xFormers2022} and flash attention~\citep{flashattention} implementation.
+We use Stable Diffusion v2 with the xFormer~\citep{xFormers2022} and flash attention~\citep{flashattention} implementation.
 The Stable Diffusion utilizes a subset of the LAION-5B~\citep{laion} dataset during pre-training, specifically 170 million examples, along with LAION-2B-en and LAION-aesthetics v2 datasets for pre-training.
 On the RefCOCOg dataset, we sample 10 text prompts from the pool each time, and the model is asked to do the correct matching given the image and the 10 sampled text prompts.
 We first evaluate our method under the zero-shot setting and select the variant with the best performance (using attention maps with dynamic attention head weighting, averaged across all U-Net layers, and using the LogSumExp, see the ablation studies section for details).
-We then test our Discriminative Stable Diffusion under the few-shot setting using the best variant where we use 5\% data to train the model.
+We then test our Discriminative Stable Diffusion under the few-shot setting~\citep{yoo2021gpt3mix} where we use 5\% data from the dataset to train the model.